weiland/nix-config/README.md

 You have to enter your *sudo* password (at least once, perhaps more often as longer it takes) and click on *Allow* when prompted.

+After that the `--extra-experimental-features` flag won't be needed any longer.

 <details>
 <summary>Or if using flakes remotely:</summary>

+TODO(weiland): Fix command below

 ```bash
 nix flake --extra-experimental-features 'nix-command flakes' init -t github:weiland/nix-config#darwin